rotki/rotki/docs/api.rst

    :resjson object result: A mapping of accounts to the Aave history report of each account.
 If an account is not in the mapping Rotki does not see anything ever deposited in Aave for it.
    :resjson object events: A list of deposits/withdrawals/interest payments to/from Aave for each account.
    :resjson object total_earned: A mapping of asset identifier to total earned (amount + usd_value mapping) for each asset.
 The total earned is essentially the sum of all interest payments plus the difference between ``balanceOf`` and ``principalBalanceOf`` for each asset.
-   :resjsonarr string event_type: The type of Aave event involving the DSR.
+   :resjsonarr string event_type: The type of Aave event.
 Can be "deposit", "withdrawal" or "interest".
    :resjsonarr string asset: The asset that this event is about.
 This can only be an underlying asset of an aToken.
    :resjsonarr string value: The value of the asset for the event.
 The rate is the asset/USD rate at the events's timestamp.
    :resjsonarr int timestamp: The unix timestamp at which the event occured.